 With clustering, you can have a really data-driven approach to understand what is going on in your support organization, or in the whole business itself, because now you understand what your customers are saying.
-One interesting thing we see with many companies is that they have, for example, FAQs on their website [for their customers] and FAQs for their support teams -- and there's usually a huge difference between what companies think their most frequently asked questions are, and what are the actual results.
+One interesting thing we see with many companies is that they have, for example, FAQs on their website [for their customers] and FAQs for their support teams — and there’s usually a huge difference between what companies think their most frequently asked questions are, and what the actual results are.

 When you really look at the data, you go through the past 10,000 conversations and we’ve seen cases where companies think that the FAQ is about 50-60% of the total volume, but in reality, those questions actually consist of 2 to 4 percent of the total volume.
 So imagine running the organization or the support team without really understanding what are the biggest processes or biggest questions you have to tackle.

-With clustering, you really skip the step of ‘what should I even automate?’
-That’s because instead of trying to guess what customers might ask, you already have that data.
+Instead of trying to guess what customers might ask, you already have that data.
 With clustering, you can tap into those insights and really see where to start.
-After all, you don't want to start by automating 200 questions at a time, you want to start with maybe 10, but you want to make sure that those 10 are the questions with the highest volume, to create the biggest impact for your support.
+After all, you don’t want to start by automating 200 questions at a time.
+You want to start with maybe 10, but you want to make sure that those 10 are the questions with the highest volume, to create the biggest impact for your support.
 With clustering, you can do that instantly.

 How clustering works in 3 easy steps

-Step two is where you already see the cluster, you get a great overview of what are the most common questions being asked, what is the distribution, so how big is the number one question.
-Maybe it's 10%, 15% of the total volume, which means that it's very important.
+Next you see the clusters — you get a great overview of what are the most common questions being asked, what is the distribution, and how big is the number one question.
+Maybe it's 10%, 15% of the total volume, which means that it’s very important.